ed-ij/nasch_traffic_model/README.md

 The model is written in Python using the Mesa ABM framework which allows for easy visualisation.

-The vehicle density and the max speed are adjustable parameters in the visualisation.
+The vehicle quantity and the max speed are adjustable parameters in the visualisation.
-By default, the vehicle density is 0.2, and the max speed is 4.
+By default, the vehicle quantity is 5, and the max speed is 4.

 This implementation was developed by studying Jackie Kazil's Mesa implementation of the Schelling Segregation Model.